FabioPirovano/Falvoproteins_Voxels/README.md

-# Prediction Flavoproteins EM using Voxels
+# Prediction Flavoproteins Em using Voxels

 This repository contains the script and data used for "Automatic features extraction from PDB files for flavoproteins redox potential prediction models"